Tejaaswini/stfu-and-ship/README.md

 # stfu-and-ship
-> a custom chrome extension that blocks pre-determined URLs
+> a custom firefox extension that blocks pre-determined URLs